Reverse mortgage: United States

 The FHA-insured Home Equity Conversion Mortgage, or HECM, was signed into law on February 5, 1988, by President Ronald Reagan as part of the Housing and Community Development Act of 1987.
 The first HECM was given to Marjorie Mason of Fairway, Kansas, in 1989 by James B. Nutter and Company.

-In the United States, the FHA-insured HECM (home equity conversion mortgage) aka reverse mortgage, is a non-recourse loan.
+In the United States, the FHA-insured HECM (home equity conversion mortgage), a.k.a. reverse mortgage, is a non-recourse loan.
 In simple terms, the borrowers are not responsible to repay any loan balance that exceeds the net-sales proceeds of their home.
 For example, if the last borrower left the home and the loan balance on their FHA-insured reverse mortgage was $125,000, and the home sold for $100,000, neither the borrower nor their heirs would be responsible for the $25,000 on the reverse mortgage loan that exceeded the value of their home.
 The extra $25,000 would be paid from the FHA insurance that was purchased when the HECM loan was originated.
 A reverse mortgage cannot go upside down.
-The cost of the FHA mortgage insurance is a one-time fee of 2% of the appraised value of the home, and then an annual fee of 0.5% of the outstanding loan balance.
+The cost of the FHA mortgage insurance is a one-time fee of 2% of the appraised value of the home, and an annual fee of 0.5% of the outstanding loan balance.

-According to a 2015 article in the Journal of Urban Economics, in 2014, about 12% of the United States HECM reverse mortgage borrowers defaulted on "their property taxes or homeowners insurance"—a "relatively high default rate".
-In the United States, reverse mortgage borrowers can face foreclosure if they do not maintain their homes or keep up to date on homeowner's insurance and property taxes.
+According to a 2015 article in the Journal of Urban Economics, about 12% of the United States HECM reverse mortgage borrowers defaulted on "their property taxes or homeowners insurance"—a "relatively high default rate".
+However, the data was derived from participants during 2006–2011 and compared them to homeowners with forward mortgages and not homeowners without a mortgage.
+This research caused a reform in reverse mortgages in 2013: homeowners could only withdraw 60% of their available proceeds in the first year.
+The retired population normally does not have the same level of income to afford increases in taxes and insurance as individuals with a traditional mortgage.
+In the United States, reverse mortgage borrowers as well as any homeowner can face foreclosure if they do not maintain their homes or keep up to date on homeowner's insurance and property taxes.
 The FBI, Inspector General, and HUD urge American consumers, especially senior citizens, to be cautious when considering reverse mortgages to avoid scams.
-HUD specifically warns consumers to "beware of scam artists that charge thousands of dollars for information that is free from HUD.
+HUD specifically warns consumers to "beware of scam artists that charge thousands of dollars for information that is free from HUD".

+In a 2018 study, reverse mortgage borrowers have significantly higher financial and housing satisfaction compared to nonborrowers.
+Reverse mortgages received fewer complaints than any other mortgage product.
+Among a total of 32,000 consumer complaints received by the Consumer Financial Protection Bureau (CFPB) in 2021, only approximately 300 of those complaints — under 1% — had to do with reverse mortgage loans.